GiorgosKarantonis/PuppetGAN/README.md

 To help you keep better track of your work, every time you start a new training, a configuration report is created in [`./PuppetGAN/results/config.txt`](https://github.com/GiorgosKarantonis/PuppetGAN/blob/master/PuppetGAN/results/config.txt) which stores a detailed report of your current configuration.
 This report contains all your hyper-parameters and their respective values as well as the whole architecture of the model you are using, including every single layer, its parameters and how it is connected to the rest of the model.

-Also, to help you keep better track of your process, during a certain number of epochs my model creates in `./PuppetGAN/results` a sample of [evaluation rows of generated images](https://github.com/GiorgosKarantonis/images/blob/master/PuppetGAN/mouth_baseline.png) along with [`gif` animations for these rows](https://github.com/GiorgosKarantonis/images/blob/master/PuppetGAN/mouth_baseline.gif) to visualize better how well accurate is the disentanglement and the manipulation of the attribute of interest.
+Also, to help you keep better track of your process, every a certain number of epochs my model creates in `./PuppetGAN/results` a sample of [evaluation rows of generated images](https://github.com/GiorgosKarantonis/images/blob/master/PuppetGAN/mouth_baseline.png) along with [`gif` animations for these rows](https://github.com/GiorgosKarantonis/images/blob/master/PuppetGAN/mouth_baseline.gif) to visualize better the performance of your model.

 On top of that, in `./PuppetGAN/results` are also stored plots of both the supervised and the adversarial losses as well as the images that are produced during the training.
 This allows you to have in a single folder everything you need to evaluate an experiment, keep track of its progress and reproduce its results!